- Application Deadline:March 1, November 1

 Then the Cinema | Communications Profile could be for you.

 Look at media differently, be exposed to the best films, television and media works in history from all over the world and learn what makes a film or media project great.
 Be equipped to explain a film’s impact from emotional and critical perspectives.
 Assess and discuss a range of media practices and productions including social media, news media, new media, sound art and augmented reality.
+Learn how to communicate effectively in writing and using sound and image as you undertake your own journalistic, film, sound, and multimedia productions.
 In addition, you will also make your own films and media.
 By the end of your Cinema l Communications Profile studies, you will have a solid foundation in film and communication studies.

 The Cinema | Communications Profile gave me the creative freedom and time to discover and better understand myself.— Kaël M.